backstage/backstage/beps/0001-notifications-system/README.md

 - Replace absent signal service with long polling.
 This requires changes to the `signals` plugin as well.
 - Render dynamic values with various different React elements such as the `EntityRefLink` for entity references (for example `{{ user:default/john.doe }}`) in the notification payload
 - Handle `link` values that use route references.
 For example instead hard-coding link to `/catalog/default/component/artist-web` it should be possible to use `catalogPlugin.catalogEntity` route reference as a link of the notification.
-This should also allow using parameters to be passed to the route reference
+This should also allow using parameters to be passed to the route reference.
+Links to external systems are still supported.
 - Add support for `analyticsApi` to notification actions like marking notifications done, saved or opening links in the notifications
 - Add support for user settings to control how notifications are shown to the user and which notifications user wants to receive.
 This should also include support for different `NotificationProcessor`s that can send notification to external systems
 - Add a sound to be played when notification is received